GabrieleRusso11/exproblab_assignment1_russo_gabriele/README.md

 `git clone https://github.com/GabrieleRusso11/exproblab_assignment1_russo_gabriele.git`

-and the repository with the starting ontology:
+Then go in the exproblab_assignment1_russo_gabriele folder and clone this repository for the ontology:

 `git clone https://github.com/buoncubi/topological_map`

+Lastly run:

+`catkin_make`

 In order to run this project, go in the workspace and launch the launch file: